Aboriginal and Torres Strait Islander programs

 Reconciliation Week Walk

-Reconciliation Week is being held from 27 May - 3 June 2024.
+Reconciliation Week was held from 27 May - 3 June 2024.
 The National Reconciliation Week theme for 2024, Now More Than Ever, is a reminder to all of us that no matter what, the fight for justice and the rights of Aboriginal and Torres Strait Islander people will —and must —continue.

 2024 Reconciliation Walk